-I’m more into the unique and specialty drinks you can find in Galaxy’s Edge, but if you have to include Coke, this is the way to do it!
+They are more expensive than regular sodas in Disneyland, but they are also way cooler.
+I’m more into the unique and specialty drinks you can find in Galaxy’s Edge, but if you are looking for a coke, this is the way to do it!

-No trip to Batuu would be complete without trying the 2 kinds of milk served at the Milk Stand: Blue Milk (or Green Milk).
-You’ll now be able to drink the same stuff you’ve seen in the Star Wars movies which is a local favorite in Black Spire Outpost.
+One of the things everyone tries when visiting Galaxy’s Edge is the 2 kinds of milk served at the Milk Stand: Blue Milk (or Green Milk).
+You can now drink the same stuff you’ve seen in the Star Wars movies which is a local favorite in Black Spire Outpost.

 Galaxy’s Edge Shopping and Merchandise:

 Of course you can’t leave Galaxy’s Edge and go home without something to prove you were actually there.
 Don’t worry, there isn’t a shortage of merchandise unique to Galaxy’s Edge and the marketplace in Black Spire Outpost is filled with shops.
 You can read our full Star Wars Land Shopping Guide for more info on all the merchandise.